 If you need to reserve a specific parking space, please apply for an Emergency No Parking Tow Zone permit.
 This is for people who need a space for a moving van, businesses who have a one-time need for space for a bus or food truck, etc. Temporary paper signs will be posted reserving the space.

 If you need to keep pod temporarily on the street, you can apply for a Dumpster or Pod Permit.
-The online form can be found here.
+Dumpster and moving pod permits can be applied for using the City of Providence online permitting portal:

-During parking bans all residents are asked to remove their vehicles from the street.
-This allows our snow plows to safely and effectively clear the streets to improve safety for all road users.
+As a city located in New England, Providence often receives snow in the winter.
+If a storm is forecast to result in significant snow for the city, an on-street parking ban may be issued.
+During a parking ban all residents are asked to remove their vehicles from the street.
+Parking bans prohibit parking 24 hours a day, not just overnight.
+This allows city snowplows to safely and effectively clear the streets to improve safety for all road users.